yojoecapital/Text-Simulator/README.md

 Text Simulator is a React.js application that allows you to simulate and manage text messages.
 It provides a user-friendly interface for creating, editing, and organizing text messages.

+## Website

+The Text Simulator app is deployed and accessible at https://yojoecapital.github.io/Texting-Simulator.

 ## Features

 - Create and edit text or image messages